 Directly connected behind the XLR input connectors for each channel, you can find a first transformer working as a phase splitter to create the two “branches” of the signal feeding the voltage stage of the amp.
 This stage more or less consists of one double triode 6N6P per channel.
 As this first stage is working as a voltage amplifier, the following stage is doing the current amplification.

 The current amplification inside the LaScala PowerAmp works with a pair of last generation lateral MOSFETs, with a high linearity in the audio band.
-Using the MOSFETs as a current amplifier only, the driving complications of the MOSFETs in the classic configurations are avoided.
+Using the MOSFETs as a current amplifier only avoid the driving complications of the MOSFETs in the classic configurations.
 In this way, the interface with the tube voltage driver is optimal.

 The interstage transformer separates the voltage driver stage from the current output stage.
 As there is no coupling capacitor, the dynamics of the audio signal are preserved.
 This transformer is wound up on a 75% nickel double C core to use in audio applications.
 It works as a phase splitter to drive the output stage.
 The special bifilar winding scheme creates a perfect symmetry on its secondary side – in other words, the interstage transformer creates two signals as a “mirror image” of each other.
 This allows the use of one pair of IDENTICAL N-Type MOSFET transistors, different from usual push-pull configurations, where the mix of not perfectly matched n-type and p-type transistors are standard.